 Got something you need to help me understand.

-If we are having a gas shortage, and this whole thing is just a matter of supply and demand, how come everybody can buy all the gas they want?
+If we are having a gas shortage and this whole thing is just a matter of supply and demand, how come everybody can buy all the gas they want?

 There aren't any lines at the pump.

-Anyone who wants any gas can buy as much as they want at any time they want.
+Anybody who wants any gas can buy as much as they want at any time they want.

 Because there's not a shortage.

-What you were talking about supply and demand does not automatically imply that there's a shortage.
+We're talking about supply and demand does not automatically imply that there's a shortage.

 It just means that there is more demand for the supply that we have worldwide.